Teemo Top Lane Matchups: Laning Strategy Comprehensive Guide (Season 7 LoL)

 The general idea with tanky AD/AS Teemo is to get tanky with a permaslow using Frozen Mallet, then get lots of on-hit damage with attack speed items combined with your E autoattack poison.
 If the enemy over-extends you can punish it and chase them forever.
 Fervor is very important here mid and late game for extra AD.

-Runes: Magic Pen Reds (Marks), Flat Armor Yellows, Scaling MR Blues, Flat AP Quints
+Runes: Magic Pen Reds (Marks), Flat Armor Yellows, Scaling MR Blues, Flat AP OR AS Quints

 Masteries: Thunderlords Keystone, Take Greenfathers gift and all AP/Magic Pen options

-Summoners: Flash + Teleport (Ghost is also an option)
+Summoners: Flash + Teleport (Ghost and Ignite are options)

 Starting Items: Dorans Ring + HP Pots or Corrupting Potion